Blepharoplasty (Eyelid Lifts)

-Dr. Sherman has performed hundreds of these operations over the past 30 years, and was featured in an article describing this procedure in Elle magazine.
+Dr. Sherman has routinely performed transconjunctival blepharoplasty operations over the past 30 years, and was featured in an article describing this procedure in Elle magazine.
 This procedure is ideal for the younger patients, in their early adolescence through their early forties who have inherited a family tendency for puffy upper and lower eyelids.
+It is perfect for the patient who has that puffiness in the upper and lower eyelids.
+In these younger patients, the fat may be removed without removing skin, because the skin has enough elasticity to contract.
+On the upper lids, a small amount of skin may be removed.

-It is this fat that causes the puffiness, and is unrelated to dietary fat, and is unresponsive to dieting.
-A very thin patient may have this as well as one who is heavier.
-In the younger patient, the beauty of this operation is that the incision is made inside the eyelid, avoiding any type of scar, and teasing the fat out of the lower eyelid.
+In a transconjunctival blepharoplasty the incision is made inside the eyelid, avoiding any type of scar.
+The periorbital fat is then carefully and conservatively teased out of the lower eyelid.
 Because of the elasticity in the younger patient, the skin drapes nicely, avoiding the need for skin adjustment.
 If a small amount of skin must be tightened, a laser or peel may be performed simultaneously.